Cloud84-blip/MidiDSL/README.md

 Replace `{your_file}` with the path of your `.mlang` file.

 You can find the generated code in the [generated](./generated) folder.

+The scenario files are located in the [scenarios](./scenarios) folder.

 ## Note on Instrument Names in BNF and Generated MIDI Files